lfuelling/android-sdk-docker/README.md

-# android-java7
+# android-sdk-docker

-This docker is used to build Android Gradle projects with Java 7.
+This docker image can be used to build Android Gradle projects with Java 7.

 Contains: